rm511130/Tanzu-Workshop-TKGI/README.md

 mvn -version
 ```

 - If any of the commands shown above did not work or produced and error, please alert the workshop organizers.
-Please note that the `kubectl version` command will probably respond with the version and a `connection refused` message that is expected.

 - Congratulations, you have completed LAB-1.